xoidlabs/xoid/docs/api/use.md

 `import { use } from 'xoid'`

 `use` function does one of two things:
-- Grab "useables" of an atom
+- Grab "usables" of an atom
 - Use a subtree of an atom as a sub-atom

-When used without the second argument, it grabs the "useables" of an atom.
-Useables are defined by the second argument of `create` function.
+When used without the second argument, it grabs the "usables" of an atom.
+Usables are defined by the second argument of `create` function.

 ```js
 import { create, use } from 'xoid'